swissarthurfreeman/Text2KGBenchmarker/README.md

 ```/home/vboxuser/.local/share/virtualenvs/Text2KGbenchmarker-ntCgD4G7/bin/python```

-Once this is done, you can successfully run any of the scripts of the repository, for example, to test the prompt tuning class, you can run the following commands,
+Once this is done, you can successfully run any of the scripts of the repository.

-``

 ### Downloading the REBEL Model